 Dermatology Skin Care Regimen to Treat Poikiloderma of Civatte at Home

 - Broad spectrum sun protection: I recommend mineral zinc oxide sunscreen every day.
 I also recommend using clothing, hats, and scarves to protect the skin that is so prone to this stubborn condition.
 Click here to see the sunscreens that I trust for my patients.

-- Antioxidant skin care products for all sun damage treatments: The best antioxidants for skin care are Vitamin C (which also can lighten pigment by its own unique mechanism) and green tea ECGC polyphenol antioxidants as are in my Green Tea Antioxidant Skin Therapy.
+- Antioxidant skin care products for all sun damage treatments: The best antioxidants for skin care are green tea ECGC polyphenol antioxidants as in my Green Tea Antioxidant Skin Therapy.
+Green tea antioxidants are also soothing and help skin tolerate glycolic acid and retinol when used together.
 The Green Tea Skin Therapy is in the Ultimate Pigment Kit.

 A typical daily skin care routine that incorporates 'all of the above' would look like:

 - AM: Apply Pigment Fading Pads, Green Tea Antioxidant Skin Therapy followed by Vitamin C Professional Serum then a broad spectrum mineral zinc oxide sunscreen

 - PM: Apply Pigment Fading Pads, Retinol Night Cream followed by Glycolic Acid Face Cream

 Skin care is important for preventing and treating Poikiloderma of Civatte, but to really reverse the color we often have to do laser treatments.
 The best for this problem is Intense Pulsed Light "laser" treatments (called BBL in my office because I have the Sciton BBL machine) or other types of laser treatments like the V-beam which treats skin capillaries.
 This is how I treated my own Poikiloderma of Civatte.